 (Psst...
 We've built a complete how-to guide on staying compliant when hiring employees.

 Update: Outsourcing your HR is one way to avoid costly compliance costs.
-We've written a guide to help you weigh the options between in-house HR and outsourcing.
+We've written a guide to help you weigh the options of outsourced HR.
 You can download it for free here.

 Common HR Compliance Fines